Petar Tudzharov

-Petar Tudzharov also known as "Dzharo" is a fictional character and one of the main antagonists on the BNT crime series Pod Prikritie.
+Petar Tudzharov also known as "Dzharo" is a fictional character and one of the main antagonists in the BNT crime series Pod Prikritie.
 He is portrayed by Mihail Bilalov.
 He was a ruthless Bulgarian gangster who initially served as the loyal member of Bulgarian MDFOC, ex-inspector and wealthy businessman.

 Early life

 Before he became a Bulgarian crime boss, Tudzharov was an inspector in MDFOC (Main Direction for Fighting Organized Crime) and colleague of inspectors Emil Popov, Mironov and Stolarov.
 After the incident with some criminals and the deaths of inspector Stolarov and Mironov, Tudzharov left the police end started his own criminal group.

 Description

 Season 1

 In the first season Tudzharov was a Bulgarian crime boss.
 His mistresses was Silvia Veleva better known as Sunny.
 He went with her on business dinners with his partners in crime.
 After the incident with bug, Dzharo ordered Ivo Andonov to kill her, but, instead, Ivo hid her in his house and didn't tell Tudzharov what happened with her.
 After her departure, Dzharo releases a story about her alleged trip to Milano and, later, he got a new mistress, his lawyer Boyana.